AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 > The Beacon Chain will conduct or coordinate the expanded network of shards and stakers.
 But it won't be like the Ethereum mainnet of today.
 It can't handle accounts or smart contracts.

 This type of configuration, where a root-chain facilitates shards, is referred to as *nesting* in this section.
 The shards of Ethereum 2 are *a level of nesting* above the root-chain.
 Sometimes people use terms like *layer 2* to describe this sort of nesting, though such usage of *layer 2* is ambiguous and potentially misleading.
 It easily confuses nesting with off-chain scaling methods (such as payment channels or ephemeral 'child' blockchains, e.g., Plasma), and it potentially misleads readers about the security properties of nested blockchains.
 Nested blockchains *can* faithfully inherit the security properties of their parent-chains, which is not the case for layer 2 solutions.
+Furthermore, terms like *layer x* cannot accurately describe UT's design.
+Would UT's dapp-chains (having equal or better security properties than comparable chains like Ethereum 2, Polkadot, or Cardano) be *layer 1* or *layer 2*?
+It would be misleading to call them *layer 2* because UT dapp-chains have all the security qualities of other PoS chains, *and more*.
+If they were called *layer 1* chains, then what is the simplex -- *layer 0*?
+It is clear that the common idea behind *layer 1/2* scaling does not have sufficient capacity to accurately describe UT's simplex- and dapp-chains; it is inadequate.

 \todo[inline]{look for references to 'layer2' and change to nesting as appropriate.}

 The following derivations focus on *throughput* of particular blockchain designs and scaling configurations.
 Raw throughput of a network, $T_i$, is measured in bytes/sec (B/s) for some level of nesting, $i$.
 Note that $T_i$ directly corresponds to a design's maximum transactions per second (tps) via ${tps}_i = \nicefrac{T_i}{Tx_{avg}}$, where $Tx_{avg}$ is the average size of a transaction.
 The raw B/s throughput of a chain at the $i^{th}$ level of nesting is denoted by $k_i$.
 Note that $T_i$ is a *calculated* value, but $k_i$ is a *parameter* that may be chosen.
 An increase to $k_i$ is equivalent or similar to an increase in maximum block size.

-Shown below are relationships between the number of chains at a level of nesting, $N_i$, and the network throughput at that level of nesting, $T_1$.
+Shown below are relationships between the number of chains at a level of nesting, $N_i$, and the network throughput at that level of nesting, $T_i$.
 For existing blockchain designs, note that $N_1 = 1$.

 Additionally, $O(k_i)$ is defined via $O(k_i) \equiv O(c)$.